-I have audited the accompanying financial report of the Northern Territory Police Supplementary Benefit Scheme, which comprises the statement of financial position as at 30 June 2022, the income statement, statement of changes in equity, and statement of cash flows for the year then ended, a summary of significant accounting policies and other explanatory notes, and the Trustees' statement.
+I have audited the accompanying financial report of the Northern Territory Police Supplementary Benefit Scheme, which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements, and the statement by the Trustees.

-In my opinion, the financial report presents fairly, in all material respects, the financial position of the Northern Territory Police Supplementary Benefit Scheme as at 30 June 2022, and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.
+In my opinion, the financial report presents fairly, in all material respects, the financial position of the Northern Territory Police Supplementary Benefit Scheme as at 30 June 2023, and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards.